krenwick/sageseer/README.md

 # sageseer
-Code for sagebrush model comparison project
+This repository contains all data (model output) and code necessary to reproduce the analysis and figures for the sagebrush model comparison project.
+Code that was used to process the climate data used to drive models is also included in the data_processing folder.